-Homework and Electronic Textbook (etext)
+Homework and electronic textbook (e-text)

 Homework problems will be assigned using an online system called Mastering Physics (see below).
-There is a link on the course blackboard page through which you access and register for Mastering Physics.
-There will be two sets of online problems assigned for each lecture.
-The pre-lecture problems should take 15 to 20 minutes and must be completed before the lecture starts.
-The post-lecture problems are expected to take about 60 minutes.
-The post-lecture problems are due a few days after the lecture, so please check Mastering Physics for details.
+There is a link on the course Blackboard page through which you access and register for Mastering Physics.
+There will be online problems assigned separately for each lecture (e.g. Ch25_1 and Ch25_2 for Chapter 25 material, with Ch25_1 associated with the first day of the material and Ch25_2 associated with the second.
+These are given in the course calendar).
+However, both homework assignments for a given week are actually due at 11:59 pm on Friday.